boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 : TBD1

 Description:
-: Observed UDP options of a Flow.
+: Observed UDP options in a Flow.
 The information is encoded in a set of bit fields.
 : Options are mapped to bits according to their option numbers.
-Option with a Kind value X is mapped to bit position "254-X" with bit 254 is the less-signficant bit of the IE and bit 0 is the most-significant bit.
+Option with a Kind value X is mapped to bit position "254-X" with bit 254 is the less-significant bit of the IE and bit 0 is the most-significant bit.
 A bit is set to 1 if the corresponding UDP option is observed in the Flow.
 The bit is set to 0 if the option is not observed in the Flow.
 : To cover the 0-255 kind range, up to 255 flags can be set in the value field.
-The encoding specified in {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed UDP options.
+The reduced-size encoding specified in {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed UDP options.
 For example, if only option kinds =< 32 are observed, then the value can be encoded as unsigned32, or if only option kinds =< 63 are observed, then the value can be encoded as unsigned64.

 Abstract Data Type:
 :  unsigned